-When I went to see Kong: Skull Island, it was almost comical; as in, well, look, it's just Loki, Captain Marvel, Nick Fury, Eazy-E and Dr. Dre, hanging out fighting Gollum (or Caesar, if you prefer to keep it in the family).
+When I went to see Kong: Skull Island, it was almost comical; as in, well, look, it's just Loki, Captain Marvel, Nick Fury, Eazy-E and Dr. Dre, hanging out fighting a big ape.

 Khan, Doctor Strange and Sherlock Holmes have all been Cumberbatched.
 Magneto and Gandalf both had a McKellan.
 And Deadpool, Green Lantern and Hannibal King have all been Ryaned on.
 Need I list more?
 OK, if you insist ...

 Michael Keaton is Vulture and Batman.
 And all of Middle-earth's denizens are bound to pop up somewhere, in someone's superhero universe.
 Here's looking at you, Hugo Weaving (Elrond to Red Skull, formerly known as Agent Smith); Martin Freeman (Bilbo to Everett Ross with a layover as Watson); and Andy Serkis (Gollum to Ulysses Klaue, also Kong and Caesar).

 Tip No. 1: A geek goddess can separate her universes completely.
 That can be hard at first, but it gets easier with each new movie or iteration of a comic book.

 Tip No. 2: An old geek — or O.G. as I like to call myself — has to take the stance that it's an embarrassment of riches: good, better, best movies with roles so juicy and well-written that only the best actors will do.